The scale menu

 A dialog box will appear and you can enter the distance in units indicated in brackets (on the example, the unit is in cm):

-Once the real distance is entered then the markers are static and their color turns blue.
-You can not move them anymore.
+Once the real distance is entered, the markers become fixed and their colour turns blue.
+You can no longer move them.

 As a reminder, you can view your calibration settings using the Calibration tab of the Parameters menu: